itzg/docker-minecraft-server/README.md

         -e TYPE=PAPER \
         -p 25565:25565 -e EULA=TRUE --name mc itzg/minecraft-server

-If you are hosting your own copy of PaperSpigot you can override the download URL with:
+If you are hosting your own copy of Paper you can override the download URL with:

 - -e PAPER_DOWNLOAD_URL=<url>